-2.5 The Committee should note that in implementing the Strategy there will be a trade-off between the likelihood of receiving higher offers which provide less or no social value against offers which accord with the Strategy but are lower even when the benefits of the social value initiatives are included.
+2.5 Council should note that in implementing the Strategy there will be a trade-off between the likelihood of receiving higher offers which provide less or no social value against offers which accord with the Strategy but are lower even when the benefits of the social value initiatives are included.
+The values in the 'Proxy' column in the Strategy are indicative only with the figures dependent on the 'Unit' factor used in the tender document per site.